5. Obtaining licenses

 They are appropriate for small-scale events such as community, school, charity and fundraisers where the sale of alcohol, entertainment or the sale of hot food and drink between 11pm - 5am.
 TENs can only be used for events with no more than 499 people in attendance.

-A Premises License is a permanent license granted in respect of a specific location for a one-off event with more than 500 people in attendance.
+A ‘time limited’ Premises License can be granted in respect of a specific location for a one-off or annual event having more than 500 people in attendance.

 Charitable Street Collections

-If you want to carry out a charitable street collection in East Devon, you will need a permit.
+If you want to carry out a charitable street collection you will need a permit.
 You can do this online at www.eastdevon.gov.uk/licensing.
-You’ll need to apply at least 28 days before you want to make the collection.
+You’ll need to apply at least 28 days before you want to make the collection and there are no fees.

-It is the event organiser’s responsibility to ensure any licenses are applied for in plenty of time.
-More information is obtainable from the Licensing office on 01395 517410
+It is the event organiser’s responsibility to ensure any licenses are applied for in plenty of time as only one permit can be issued for each town in East Devon on a weekly basis.
+More information is obtainable from the Licensing office on 01395 517411

 PRS / PPL